Pips Answer for Tuesday, January 20, 2026

 I looked at the dominoes [5,5] and [2,6] and knew they had to go there.
 The 'greater than' and 'less than' constraints (like the <3 and >3) helped me orient the dominoes so they didn't overlap incorrectly.
 The real breakthrough was the empty cell at [2,5], which forced the [2,4] side of a domino into a corner.

-Nyt Pips hard answer for 2026-01-20
+NYT Pips hard answer for 2026-01-20

-Answer for 2026-01-20
+Complete answer for 2026-01-20 (Hard)

 Finally, the Hard puzzle was a marathon.
 With 15 dominoes and that massive 'Equals' region involving six different cells, I had to find a value that appeared frequently across the set.
 I spent a good chunk of time tracking the [6,6] and [3,3] dominoes.